aregtech/areg-sdk/README.md

 ## Use Cases and Benefits[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#use-cases-and-benefits)

-The AREG SDK enables efficient multithreading and multiprocessing communication.
+The **AREG SDK** enables efficient multithreading and multiprocessing communication, offering full support for *edge computing* and *fog computing* use cases that demand efficient communication between devices and services in real-time.
 It is ideal for developing:

 - **Distributed solutions** for embedded systems.
 - **Real-time applications** for IoT devices.